 Statistics generally indicate that injured parties using a lawyer obtain a higher net recovery than those without a lawyer.
 Further, you don’t have to pay until your attorney reaches a successful conclusion to your case, either by settling in your favor or winning in court.
 This payment system is called a contingency fee, and it is what the commercials that say “you don’t pay if we don’t win” are referring to.

 Our Parker & McConkie personal injury lawyers will meet with you for an initial consultation and case evaluation at no charge.
 Because your potential attorney bears the risk of not getting paid on a bad case, they will honestly and professionally evaluate the chances of your success.

 Don’t miss your best recovery by going it alone.
-Call (801) 528-1421 or complete our online contact form to arrange a consultation today.
+Call (801) 528-1421 or complete our online contact form to arrange a consultation with our Utah product liability lawyer today.